Applicants to the MARC program should meet the following minimum criteria:

 - Minimum 3.0 grade point average (GPA) for the last 60 semester hours of undergraduate or graduate study.

 - Minimum score of 550 on the Test for English as a Foreign Language (TOEFL) with section scores of 50 or higher if graduate of a university in which English is not the native language.

 Applicants who do not meet these criteria may be admitted conditionally if their application warrants special consideration.

 The deadline for spring term (2015) applications is November 15, 2014

-- Completed Apply Texas application form.
+- Completed Apply Texas application form,

-- 500-word Statement of Purpose that addresses the following questions in detail.
+- Submit a 500-word statement of purpose that addresses the following questions in detail.
 Support your views with reasons and examples drawn from such areas as your reading, experience, observations, or academic studies.
 Be sure to develop your ideas fully and organize them coherently: